 Welcome to the seventh installment of our Journey to Biblical Counseling interviews with various pastors, teachers, trainers, authors, and leaders in the biblical counseling movement.
 What led them to biblical counseling?
 What were some of the influences the Lord used in their journey?
 These are just a few of the questions they answer.
 Our special guest today is Randy Patten.
 Randy is the Executive Director of NANC, a position he has served in since 1997.

 Randy, what is your current involvement in biblical counseling?

-I am the Executive Director of the National Association of Nouthetic Counselors, commonly known as NANC.
+I am the Executive Director of the National Association of Nouthetic Counselors, commonly known as NANC (now ACBC).
 In addition to my general oversight responsibilities, I teach at counseling and discipleship training events, speak at fifteen conferences per year, including our annual conference every October.
 I also supervise men and women pursuing counselor certification and work directly with men who are candidates for becoming a Fellow in NANC.
 My position will change on October 1st when Heath Lambert becomes the new Executive Director.

 In 50 words or less, how do you define biblical counseling?